-- Citation and Adjudication Component includes the extension and roll out of the electronic citation to all jurisdictions, a proposed improved virtual DUI defendant intake system, a method for moving digital information directly to the field officers using available cell phones, a statewide Internet-based incident reporting network, and technological advances to make the traffic citation reporting and processing system totally paperless. - EMS-Medical Component includes continued support for completion of the development of the Recording of Emergency Services Calls and Urgent-Care Environment (RESCUE) system, which will implement the National Emergency Medical Services Information System (NEMSIS) standards.
-Other planned projects include an ambulance stationing research project, the development of a spinal injury database, and a pilot project to reduce EMS delay time to the scene of crashes with a moving map display.
+- Citation and Adjudication Component includes the extension and roll out of the electronic citation to all jurisdictions, a proposed improved virtual DUI defendant intake system, methods for moving digital information directly to field officers using available cell phones, a statewide Internet-based incident-reporting network, and technological advances to make the traffic citation reporting and processing system totally paperless. - EMS-Medical Component includes continued support for the Recording of Emergency Services Calls and Urgent-Care Environment (RESCUE) system, which implements the National Emergency Medical Services Information System (NEMSIS) standards.
+Other planned projects include an ambulance-stationing research project, and a pilot project to reduce EMS delay time to the scene of crashes with a moving map display.
 This will be accomplished by the implementation of the Mobile Officers' Virtual Environment (MOVE) in EMS vehicles and the processing of trauma center and EMS run time data through CARE and ADVANCE.
-Finally, a project to develop the First Responder Solution Technique (FIRST) seeks to provide Law Enforcement agencies with quick, accurate, and location-aware inventory of available emergency medical assistance facilities. - Integration and Information Distribution Component considers results produced from all of the above-planned projects, and thus transcends them with the goal of integrating data and results from the six operational components above, producing information from these integrations, and distributing this information.
-A major effort is proposed to populate the current Safe Home Alabama web portal so that it will integrate all of the information generated by all agencies and present it in one unified source to the traffic safety community.
-An example of this is the Safety Portal that is a hub for all traffic safety and related data analytics.
-Considerations for maintaining and upgrading this Safety Portal are planned.
+Also, a project to develop the First Responder Solution Technique (FIRST) seeks to provide Law Enforcement agencies with quick, accurate, and location-aware inventory of available emergency medical assistance facilities. - Integration and Information Distribution Component considers results produced from all of the projects discussed above, and thus, it transcends them with the goal of integrating their data and results, producing information from these integrations, and distributing this information.
+A major effort is proposed to populate the current Safe Home Alabama and SAFETY web portals so that they will integrate all of the information generated by all agencies and present it in one unified source to the traffic safety community.
+The SAFETY Portal is a hub for traffic safety and related data analytics.
+Considerations for maintaining and upgrading this portal are planned.
 General innovations of MOVE and the use of mobile platforms for MOVE and its applications are also included.
 Integration is also necessary for the Data-Driven Approaches to Crime and Traffic Safety (DDACTS) that are now being recommended by various federal agencies.
 Finally, a number of ETLs will be developed to enable the integration of crash, citation, roadway, EMS/injury and vehicle data so that analytics can be performed on these datasets to generate information that is not currently available.
-An ETL (Extract-Translate-Load) is middleware that sits between the raw data and the information generator (e.g., CARE) to pre-process the raw data to make it much more understandable and useful to the users that are generating information.
+ETLs (Extract-Translate-Load) are middleware that sits between the raw data and the information generator (e.g., CARE or SAFETY) to pre-process the raw data to make it much more understandable and useful to the users who are generating information.

-In reviewing the above, it is very important to recognize that the plan under consideration is for the next five fiscal years (FY2021 through FY2025 inclusive).
+In reviewing the above, it is very important to recognize that the plan under consideration is for the next five fiscal years (FY2023 through FY2027 inclusive).
 Some of the projects are underway, but others might not be started for a few years.
 The reason for getting them into the plan is to shape the overall development strategies of all of the development groups that will be involved, many of which have a large proportion of their responsibilities outside of the traffic records arena.
 Many things can happen over this planning horizon, and we anticipate, for example, that the strides that will be made in automated vehicle (AV) development will be quite surprising perhaps eclipsing those of the past five years with exponential growth.